andyjost/Sprite/docs/source/Introduction/CompilationPipeline.rst

 JSON to Sprite IR
 -----------------

-Sprite's in-memory IR closely reflects the standard `ICurry package`_ available from the `Curry Package Manager`_.
-This is implemented in Python as ``curry.icurry``.
-That module also provides functions to load ICurry from JSON or native ICurry, and to dump ICurry in human-readable format or as JSON.
+Sprite's in-memory IR closely reflects `ICurry`.
+This is implemented in Python under :mod:`curry.icurry`.
+That module also provides functions to load ICurry from JSON or native ICurry, and to dump ICurry into a human-readable format or as JSON.

 The in-memory representation is suitable for viewing and transforming ICurry.
 Using the Python API, one can inspect ICurry interactively from Python or